Cruising (driving): History

-There is no clear-cut date when casual driving turned into cruising along a specific route, although it generally began in the years after World War II with youths of Mexican heritage driving lowriders in Southern California towns, and it rapidly became a popular teenage activity.
+There is no clear-cut date when casual driving turned into cruising along a specific route, although it generally began in the years after World War II with youths of Mexican heritage driving lowriders in Southern California, and it rapidly became a popular teenage activity.

 Cruising culture was an evolution of old traditions of strolling down Main Street or around the town square.
 Although cruising was predominantly boys showing off their cars (ostensibly to meet girls), groups of girls joined in cruising as well.
 One appeal of cruising was that youths could evade the supervision of parents and family.

 Driving slowly down long, straight streets, preferably with many traffic lights to increase opportunities to talk to other cruisers or pedestrians, was only one part of cruising.
 Cruisers would also gather in parking lots, particularly those of drive-ins.
 As a Tucson journalist noted, "Cruisers, like moths and June bugs, eventually congregate around brightly lighted areas."
 Cruisers were also apt to arrange impromptu races with other cruisers.

 As early as the 1960s, some towns established ordinances to prohibit driving through parking lots without stopping and the police issued tickets for loitering and curfew violations.
 Increasingly, cruisers would travel from wider areas to gather on popular strips, with police viewing these visitors as troublemakers.
 Reports of clashes between groups of cruisers began to appear in local newspapers.

 However, cruising continued to remain popular, with wildly painted vans and pickup trucks joining hot rods and muscle cars in the 1970s.
 In many locales, there was a generally positive relationship with law enforcement.
 Racing in populated areas was discouraged by police surveillance and traffic, but cruisers engaged in other games such as mooning onlookers, laying rubber when a signal turned green, and "chinese fire drills" in which all occupants of a car stopped at a light would get out, run around the car, and jump back in.